Painting Garrus' Armor

 Each armor piece got 3 coats of Mod Podge, which was allowed to dry a few hours between coats.
 I also used pieces of masking tape to cover the plastic film where the lights would eventually be.

 Here's my setup for doing the spray painting.
 I used a cheap plastic party tablecloth for my drop cloth, with rocks on all four corners as a precaution in case of wind.
 I was doing this in my garage with the door open a few feet.
-It can get pretty windy here, if you hadn't guessed!
+It can get pretty windy here!

 Painting the armor took several steps.
 The initial painting was done using spray paint, which meant I needed to carefully mask off areas I didn't want getting paint on them.
 As you can see in this picture, I used pieces of newspaper (attached with masking tape) to shield where I didn't want paint to go.